vshivam/vshivam.github.io/about.md

 </div>
 </p>

 Hi!
-I'm Shivam Verma.
-I'm an open source enthusiast, a ubiquitous computing researcher, traveler and music lover.

-I'm 24 and currently work as a Research Assistant at the [Felicitous Computing Institute](http://fci.comp.nus.edu.sg/), National University of Singapore.
+I'm Shivam Verma and I currently work as an Internet of Things researcher at the [Felicitous Computing Institute](http://fci.comp.nus.edu.sg/), NUS.

 I graduated from the [Goa Campus of BITS Pilani](https://en.wikipedia.org/wiki/Birla_Institute_of_Technology_and_Science,_Pilani_%E2%80%93_Goa_Campus) with a Bachelors in Information Systems and prior to joining NUS, I worked as a Software Developer at [Teewe](http://teewe.in/) in Bangalore, India.

-On the open source front, I started the Android version of [Privly](https://priv.ly/) as a Google Summer of Code student in 2013 and have since been maintaining the project.
-I also frequently contribute to the [Ambient Dynamix](http://ambientdynamix.org/) Project.
+I am an open source software enthusiast and try to contribute back to the community as much as possible.
+Apart from some bug fixes here and there, I started the Android version of [Privly](https://priv.ly/) as a Google Summer of Code student back in 2013 and have since been maintaining the project.
+But it's been inactive for a while now.
+However, I do actively contribute to the [Ambient Dynamix](http://ambientdynamix.org/) Project.
+An Internet of Things framework for your Android device.

-I've traveled extensively in India.
-I've also been to Japan, the USA and South Korea.
-New Zealand currently is on the top of my travel bucket list.
+And finally, like everyone out there, I love traveling.
+I've traveled extensively in India and a little bit outside of it.
+Here's a list of the places I've been to internationally.
+Hit me up if you're going to any of these and need some <small>(probably)</small>useless advice or someone to tag along with you in your next adventure.

 <iframe src="https://www.google.com/maps/d/embed?mid=zW38gweCTgWA.kFNiEcQ2r8DY" width="500" height="319"></iframe>